Antiferromagnetic domain walls under spin-orbit torque: Domain wall oscillations

 \section{Domain wall oscillations}

-In Sec.~\ref{sec:oscillations}, we saw that currents polarized along $\e_3$ cause precession of the domain wall while, in Sec.~\ref{sec:propagatingDW}, we saw that currents polarized along $\e_2$ cause domain wall propagation.
 We now choose a current with $\storque\ptorque = \storque_2\e_2 + \storque_3\e_3$.
-We consider an initially static N\'eel-type domain wall and solve numerically the spin equations \eqref{eq:Heisenberg}.
-We typically use $\storque_2=\storque_3$.
+We consider an initially static N\'eel-type domain wall and simulate numerically the spin equations \eqref{eq:Heisenberg}.
 The simulations show that, after a transient period, a domain wall undergoes oscillatory motion.

-Figure~\ref{fig:oscillatory_dw_snapshots} shows three snapshots of the simulation after the oscillatory motion has been established.
-Only the central part of the numerical mesh is shown in the snapshots.
-The wall is seen to move periodically between two end positions, $-x_{\rm min} < x < x_{\rm max}$.
-The profile of the wall is shown approximately at the left end position, at a central position, and at the right end position of the motion.
-While the wall position oscillates, $\nagn$ is precessing around the easy axis, as seen by the change of its in-plane components.
+The wall is seen to move periodically between two end positions, $x_{\rm min} < x < x_{\rm max}$.